Why We Love It

 One can find permanent and full-time positions as a commercial painter.
 A typical work week will be around 40 hours, with some work required over the weekends or holidays.
 Overtime is compensated for by the applicable employment standards.

 According to the US Bureau of Labour Statistics, professionals in the painting industry can expect an increase of 7% in job openings, which is at par with other career roles.
 There will continue to be favourable opportunities as a commercial painter in the near future, due to increasing demand in the real estate industry and more spending power among earning members of society.

 Commercial painters are hired by construction companies or building management companies.
 Individual contractors such as Express Employment Professionals or Skilled Trades Services, may also hire a commercial painter for short-term work.
 In this role, you can expect to paint corporate structures, bridges and other worksites.
 Almost half of such professional painters are independently employed, while more than one-third work in the paint contractors sector.

-Can I Become a Commercial Painter?
+How To Become a Commercial Painter

 Commercial Painter Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 How do Commercial Painter salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Commercial Painter's can make an average annual salary of $40,540, or $19 per hour.
 This makes it an Above Average Salary.
 On the lower end, they can make $29,320 or $14 per hour, perhaps when just starting out or based on the state you live in.

 Salary Rankings And Facts

 - 0.8% Masters